facebook/react-native/packages/react-native/scripts/spm/__doc__/rfc-spm-xcframework.md

    sources compile as an SPM target without producing a full release artifact.
    This would be useful for CI checks on pull requests.

-5. **Hardening `init` for existing projects.** Running `init` on a project that already has `Package.swift` or `.xcodeproj` should detect existing files and avoid overwriting user modifications.
-The current `.xcodeproj` generation uses a simple template-based approach; adopting a proper Xcode project parser/generator (e.g., `@bacons/xcode`) would enable safer incremental updates — reading the existing project, merging changes, and writing back without losing manual edits.
-This is planned work for production readiness.
+5. **Hardening `update --force-xcodeproj`.** The default `update` is create-if-missing, which preserves user edits but means generator improvements don't propagate to existing projects automatically.
+Passing `--force-xcodeproj` clobbers everything.
+A future improvement could read the existing pbxproj, merge changes (signing, capabilities, custom Build Phases), and write back — likely via a proper Xcode project parser/generator (e.g., `@bacons/xcode`) rather than the current template-based approach.
+Planned work for production readiness.

 6. **Auto-sync failure visibility.** The sync build phase currently emits `warning:` and exits 0 on failure, which means a broken autolinking state